Te Rapa: Te Rapa Racecourse station

 £720 was spent to open Te Rapa Racecourse passenger platform, near the south-west end of the course, on 15 October 1924.
 The mileage to the middle of the Racecourse platform was reported as 82 mi 57 ch in 1924 (Frankton Jct was 83 mi 77 ch from Auckland in 1882, but that station was moved north in 1909).
 The first excursions seem to have been advertised for Labour Day, 27 October 1924.
 The last advert was in November 1943.
 In 1930 the line was double tracked and equipped with automatic signalling.
 Associated with that work, footbridge No 62A was built in 1929 (it was removed about 1963) and 10 ch long landings were formed at rail level on both lines, with access to the back of the racecourse.
 By January 1935 horse loading banks had been completed.
 Approval to remove them was given in 1953, after being disused for years.
 Final closure was in late 1967.
 Aerial photos show that the site of the station, and an area to the north, was later used for the marshalling yard and then the locomotive and freight depot.

 Freight

+On 1 April 2003 a container terminal opened, with overhead lines, for shunting by electric locomotives.